Wooden floors are stylish and timeless. They fit into almost every home and with every interior design.

 All you need to do now is to put a little warm water into a bucket and lightly go over the floor with the damp mop.

 For the more sticky surfaces, you can also use a light homemade cleaning solution with water and baking soda, which is very effective for regular mopping.

-Soiled or stained hardwood floors, on the other hand, may need an alkaline water-based cleaning solution for a thorough clean.
+Soiled or stained hardwood floors, on the other hand, may need an alkaline water-based cleaning solution for a thorough cleaning.

 For all these options, always make sure that the water is not hot, and that the mop is not wet.
 When mopping hardwood floors, you should also regularly wring the mop head properly so that it is merely damp.

-Bear in mind that the floor shouldn’t be too damaged, otherwise it’ll soak up even the small amount of moisture, causing the wooden floor to warp.
+Bear in mind that the floor shouldn’t be too damaged, otherwise it’ll soak up even a small amount of moisture, causing the wooden floor to warp.

 Alternatively, you can also use a microfiber mop with a spray water bottle.
 This will help distribute the right amount of water, and it’s super quick to pick up the mop and go over your floors.

 It’s essential that you do not steam clean your timber floor.
 Wood is a natural product and using any kind of steam cleaning method will cause your floorboards to warp, and ultimately crack.